-2. Build your own confidence and trust in employees: The mindset of “you must do everything yourself if you want it to be done right” is not effective.
-It takes confidence to delegate.
-Trust that team members are fully capable of getting the assignment done.
-Fear, hesitation, control issues and perfectionism only make the team less effective, less productive and less successful.
+Build your own confidence and trust in employees: It takes a confident, self-aware and effective leader to delegate.
+By choosing to delegate, you show team members you trust and believe they are fully capable of accomplishing the task at hand.
+A leader with fear, hesitation, control issues and perfectionism will only make the team less effective, less productive and less successful.

-3. Maintain a growing and thriving organization: Delegating assignments can be used to develop team members.
-Developing your team members through delegation and helping them learn new skills provide your organization with more qualified and trained personnel.
+Maintain a growing and thriving organization: The beauty of delegating is it’s a skill that produces a win-win situation: as a manager, you’re able to take a task off your to-do list, and a team member is able to further develop their skills.
+Developing your team members through delegation helps them learn new skills and provides your organization with more qualified and trained personnel.

-5. Focus on outcomes, not the process: Another team member may do the job differently that you would.
-Let go of some control, as they could show you a better alternative way.
-Delegating provides an opportunity for new and different ideas and approaches.
+Focus on outcomes, not the process: It’s true: there often is more than one right way to a solution!
+When delegating, understand a team member may do the job differently than you would.
+Let go of some control, and be open to the opportunity to learn new and different ideas and approaches.

-6. Be clear on directions and deadlines: Make sure that you can explain the assigned task and talk through important points that need to be addressed.
-Outline what needs to be accomplished and provide a clear deadline.
+Be clear on directions and deadlines: Be clear and concise with your expectations for all tasks you assign to team members to avoid confusion and misunderstandings down the road.
+Explain the assigned task in detail and talk through important points that need to be addressed.
+Outline what needs to be accomplished, and provide a clear deadline.

-10. Support: Feedback on results of a delegated assignment is essential to let the team member know how they are doing, and whether they have achieved their aims.
-Praise good work.
-If they have not successfully completed the assignment, review why things did not go as planned.
+Offer support: Providing feedback on results of a delegated assignment is essential to let a team member know how they are doing, and whether they have met the goal.
+Recognize good work, and highlight opportunities to do better the next go around.
+If they have not successfully completed the assignment, talk through why things didn’t go as planned and ways they can.

 One person juggling many tasks can be hard.
 Delegating doesn’t have to be!
 Trust your team to help you accomplish and simultaneously provide them with opportunities to flourish.